-Think, you who take comfort in some fancied ideas of your own goodness,-think, you who wrap up yourselves in the notion, "all must be right, if I keep to my Church," -think for a moment what a sandy foundation you are building upon!
-Think how miserably defective your hopes and pleas will look in the hour of death, and in the day of judgment!
+Think, you who take comfort in some fancied ideas of your own goodness,-think, you who wrap up yourselves in the notion, "all must be right, if I keep to my church,"-think for a moment what a sandy foundation you are building upon!
+Think for a moment how miserably defective your hopes and pleas will look in the hour of death, and in the day of judgment!
 Whatever men may say of their own goodness while they are strong and healthy, they will find but little to say of it when they are sick and dying.
 Whatever merit they may see in their own works here in this world, they will discover none in them when they stand before the bar of Christ.
 The light of that great day of assize will make a wonderful difference in the appearance of all their doings.
 It will strip off the tinsel, shrivel up the complexion, expose the rottenness of many a deed that is now called good.
-Their wheat will prove nothing but chaff: their gold will be found nothing but dross.
-Millions of so-called Christian actions will turn out to have been utterly defective and graceless.
-They passed current, and were valued among men: they will prove light and worthless in the balance of God.
-They will be found to have been like the whitened sepulchres of old,-fair and beautiful without, but full of corruption within.
-Alas, for the man who can look forward to the day of judgment, and lean his soul in the smallest degree on anything of his own now!
+Their wheat will prove nothing but chaff.
+Their gold will be found nothing but dross.
+Millions of socalled Christian actions, will turn out to have been utterly defective and graceless.
+They passed current, and were valued among men.
+They will prove light and worthless in the balance of God.
+They will be found to have been like the whitened sepulchres of old, fair and beautiful without, but full of corruption within.
+Alas! for the man who can look forward to the day of judgment, and lean his soul in the smallest degree on anything of his own!\

-Once more I say, let us beware of self-righteousness in every possible shape and form.
-Some people get as much harm from their fancied virtues as others do from their sins.
+Reader, once more I say, beware of self-righteousness in every possible shape and form.
+Some people get as much harm from their fancied virtues, as others do from their sins.
+Take heed lest you be one.
 Rest not, rest not till your heart beats in tune with St. Paul's.
-Rest not till you can say with him, "GOD FORBID THAT I SHOULD GLORY IN ANYTHING BUT THE CROSS."
+Rest not till you can say with him, "God forbid that I should glory in anything but the cross."

 II.
-Let me explain, in the second place, what we are to understand by the cross of Christ.
+Let me explain, in the second place, what you are to understand by the cross of Christ,

 The cross is an expression that is used in more than one meaning in the Bible.
 What did St. Paul mean when he said, "I glory in the cross of Christ," in the Epistle to the Galatians?
-This is the point I now wish to examine closely and make clear.
+This is the point I now wish to make clear.

-The cross sometimes means that wooden cross, on which the Lord Jesus Christ was nailed and put to death on Calvary.
+The cross sometimes means that wooden cross, on which the Lord Jesus was nailed and put to death on Mount Calvary.
 This is what St. Paul had in his mind's eye, when he told the Philippians that Christ "became obedient unto death, even the death of the cross."
 (Phil. ii.
 8.)
 This is not the cross in which St. Paul gloried.
 He would have shrunk with horror from the idea of glorying in a mere piece of wood.
-I have no doubt he would have denounced the Roman Catholic adoration of the crucifix, as profane, blasphemous, and idolatrous.
+I have no doubt he would have denounced